Smallville season 2: Awards

 The visual effects team was recognized by the Visual Effects Society with a 2004 VES Award for Outstanding Compositing in a Televised Program, Music Video or Commercial, for the work they did on "Accelerate".
 That same year, they won the Outstanding Matte Painting in a Televised Program, Music Video, or Commercial award for "Insurgence".
-In the 2003 Teen Choice Awards, Tom Welling and Kristin Kreuk were nominated for Choice TV Actor and Actress; Allison Mack and Michael Rosenbaum were both nominated for Choice Sidekick, and the series was nominated for Choice TV – Action/Adventure.
+In the 2003 Teen Choice Awards, Welling and Kreuk were nominated for Choice TV Actor and Actress; Mack and Rosenbaum were both nominated for Choice Sidekick, and the series was nominated for Choice TV – Action/Adventure.
 In 2004, "Rosetta" was nominated for a Hugo Award for Best Dramatic Presentation, and actress Jodelle Ferland was nominated for a Young Artist Award for her portrayal of Emily Dinsmore in "Accelerate".
-For the 29th Annual Saturn Awards, Tom Welling and Kristin Kreuk received nominations for Best Actor/Actress, Michael Rosenbaum and John Glover both received a nomination for Best Supporting Actor, and the second season was nominated for Best Network Television Series.
+For the 29th Annual Saturn Awards, Welling and Kreuk received nominations for Best Actor/Actress, Rosenbaum and Glover both received a nomination for Best Supporting Actor, and the second season was nominated for Best Network Television Series.
 The DVD release won the Saturn Award for Best DVD Television Release.